Sukwants/Atiro/README_en-CN.md

 $ npm update -g atiro
 ```

-To use Atiro normally, you need to make sure that the C++ compiler g++ has been installed on your computer and can be called globally from the command line, which is indispensable for compilation.
+In order to use Atiro properly, you need to have the C++ compiler g++ installed on your computer, and it should be accessible globally through the command line.
+Alternatively, for Windows computers, you can also choose to specify the path to the g++ compiler executable by using the command `atiro config compiler.path --set <path/to/g++>`.
+This is essential for the compilation process.

-If g++ has been installed on Windows computer, but can't be called globally from the command line, try adding the g++ program body path to the environment variable `PATH`.

 ## Usage